fuffr/fuffr-unity/README.md

 ## Linking With FuffrLib in Xcode

+Note that the following has already been done with the Xcode project in this repository!
+You only need to do this with new projects generated from Unity.

-Here is a summary fo the settings/modifications needed to link your own Unity generated Xcode project with FuffrLib:
+Here is a summary of the settings/modifications needed to link a Unity generated Xcode project with FuffrLib:

 * Drag the FuffrLib Xcode project file into the Unity Xcode project.
 * Under "Build Phases/Link Binary With Libraries" click "+" and add "libFiffrLib.a" and "CoreBluetooth.framework".